mohammad-rowshan/mohammad-rowshan.github.io/_pages/research.md

 # Research

-This page organises my research into a set of themes and links representative publications on each topic.
+This page organises my research into a set of themes and links to representative publications on each topic.
-For a complete list, please see the Publications page of this site.
+For a complete list, please visit my [Google Scholar](https://scholar.google.com.au/citations?user=j4AWngUAAAAJ&hl=en) page.

 ## Selected Publications